syncthing/docs/users/crashrep.rst

     main.syncthingMain(0x0, 0x0, 0x0, 0x0, 0x0, 0x0, 0x49651b4, 0x1, 0x0, 0x0, ...)
             /buildagent/work/github.com/syncthing/syncthing/cmd/syncthing/main.go:873 +0x1bc5

-Note that when using a custom compiled build, the names of the domain, computer, and user of the machine where Syncthing was built will be included in the log as part of the version string.
-This information is essential for the developers to interpret the crash log in context.
-If you compile Synching locally and want to prevent your build from having such data embedded, set the ``COMPUTERNAME``, ``USERDOMAIN``, and ``USERNAME`` variables to ``unknown`` before the compilation.
+Note that the username and hostname of the machine where Syncthing was built will be included in the crash log as part of the version string.
+This information is essential for the developers to interpret the log in context.
+If you compile Syncthing locally and want to prevent your build from having such data embedded, see :ref:`versiontagging`.

 For a more details description of the format and how the sending happens, see :ref:`crashrep-dev`.